umbraco/Umbraco-CMS/tests/loadtests/README.md

 * Configure Azure SQL DBs for each version.
 * We would need to manually setup an IIS and DB for each new version we want to add for testing - but this doesn't take too long.
 * When we want to re-run the script, we can boot the VM and execute the script.

+### Tests

+We need to keep adding more scenarios.
+Each scenario added may take some work if it relies on previously created data from another scenario.
+This is supported in this framework but something to keep in mind when creating new ones.

+Currently this is only testing the CMS with the Starter Kit installed which is very little data.
+Ideally we'd run tests against versions with the SK and also when there is tons of data/content/media in the DB.

 ## How it works